Clever budgeting techniques

 2. You transfer an everyday spending budget into a second account that you use for your regular expenses throughout the month e.g. food shopping, travel, petrol, entertainment.

-Most high street banks will have an official banking app, which will give you access to your accounts at the touch of a button.
+Most banks will have an official banking app, which will give you access to your accounts at the touch of a button.
 The main benefit being you’ve got a single view of all of your bank accounts in one place.
 Making it easy to track spending, transactions and payments.